samestrin/chromium-screenshots/README.md

 #### `screenshot`

 Capture a screenshot and return base64-encoded image data.
-Supports cookie injection for authenticated pages.
+Supports cookie and storage injection for authenticated pages.

 ```
 Parameters: